Mark 15

 The location was called the praetorium.
 Bible experts debate where in Jerusalem that may have been.
 Some have suggested a Roman fortress called Antonia, which was built beside the huge Jewish Temple.
 Soldiers stayed there.
 Others suggest it may have been in what used to be the palace of Herod the Great, which may have been where Pilate stayed when he was in town.
 Another tradition says it may have been in an auxiliary palace Herod maintained south of the Temple, near what is now the Jaffa Gate.

 Bible experts resort to guessing about why the place was called Skull.
-Among the guesses, something about the area resembled a skull; as the place of crucifixion, there were some skulls in the area; the name came from a legend that the skull of Adam was buried there; there was a cemetery nearby, which is where the body of Jesus was placed.
+Among the guesses: something about the area resembled a skull; as the place of crucifixion, there were some skulls in the area; the name came from a legend that the skull of Adam was buried there; there was a cemetery nearby, which is where the body of Jesus was placed.

 Some Bible experts have said the soldiers were offering him a painkiller.
 But other scholars have said there’s no indication that myrrh is a painkiller.
 They say that this offer of wine probably came from the soldiers who were executing him.
 So perhaps they were continuing to taunt Jesus by lying and saying they were offering him what was considered fine wine.
 Other Gospel writers report that what the soldiers really offered Jesus was “some old wine that had turned to vinegar” (Luke 23:36).
-Mark mentions that kind of wine, too (15:36).
+Mark mentions that kind of wine too (Mark 15:36).

 A more literal translation would be they “threw lots.”
 This may have been something as simple as stones with some kind of marks on them.
 Romans did play dice.
 It was a popular game.
 Some played dice with stones that looked very much like the dice that people use today.
 Other Romans used knuckle bones from animals, such as sheep.

 The Gospel of John says the Romans crucified Jesus three hours later, at about noon (John 19:14).
 In Greek, those times are referred to as the third hour and the sixth hour, because the day was considered to start at 6 in the morning, the first hour.
-Some Bible experts say the mixup may have taken place in copying early manuscripts because the Greek letter representing the number three, gamma ( Γ), may have been mistaken for the letter representing the number six, digamma (Ϝ).
+Some Bible experts say the mix-up may have taken place in copying early manuscripts because the Greek letter representing the number three, gamma (Γ), may have been mistaken for the letter representing the number six, digamma(Ϝ).
 Other Bible experts say that the writer of the Gospel of John or a later editor may have bumped the time up to noon, to help Jewish readers recognize the symbolism behind the death of Jesus.
 Noon is when Jews typically sacrificed the Passover lamb.
 Christians teach that Jesus became the sacrifice to end all sacrifices (Hebrews 10:10).

 This verse doesn’t show up in the oldest and most reliable copies of Mark.
 It’s similar to Luke 22:37, in which Jesus was apparently referring to a prophecy in Isaiah 53:12.
 The Greek word for “criminal” is anomos.
 It’s a word used to describe people who break the law, including rebels and sinners.